INFORMATION REQUIRED IN PROXY STATEMENT

 Board Audit Committee Report on Independent Auditors

-Based on the review and discussions referred to above in this report, the audit committee recommended to the Companys Board of Directors that the audited financial statements be included in the Companys Annual Report on Form 10-K for the year ended December 31, 2001 for filing with the Securities and Exchange Commission.
+Based on the above, the Committee recommended to the Board that the Companys audited financial statements be included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2000, for filing with the Securities and Exchange Commission.

 |Andrew E. Senyei, M.D.|